Press and media frequently asked questions

 Where can I find your press releases?

-Press releases are available in the News & opinion section of the BFI website.
+Press releases are available in the About the BFI section.

-If you are looking for stills from BFI-backed projects, you need to contact the distributor attached to the film – you’ll find this information at launchingfilms.com.
-If you are looking for an image that is not related to a current project, season or event, please contact our Stills team.
+If you are looking for stills from a BFI-backed project, you will need to contact the film’s distributor.
+This information is available at launchingfilms.com.
+If you are looking for an image that is not related to a current project, season or event, please contact our stills team.

-If your request for footage is not directly promoting BFI activity, please contact our footage sales team.
+If you require footage for a purpose not directly related to promoting BFI activity, please contact our footage sales team.

-I am a journalist and would like review tickets to a film or event?
+I am a journalist.
+How can I obtain review tickets to a film or event?

 Can I have a DVD screener of a film showing in a current season?

 We cannot supply DVDs of films released by other distributors, even if they feature in a BFI Southbank season.
-Please refer to the publicity department of the relevant distributor.
+To obtain a screener, please contact the publicity department of the relevant distributor.

 Can I have a DVD screener of a BFI theatrical release?

 We have press screenings of all BFI theatrical releases at our Stephen Street screening rooms.
 We also have DVD screeners of BFI theatrical releases or films available in the BFI archive.
-Please contact the relevant Press Officer.
+To make a request, please contact the relevant press officer.

-Is it possible to obtain review copies of BFI DVDs?
+Is it possible to obtain review copies of BFI DVD and Blu-ray releases?

 What seasons are coming up in the next few months?

 The programming team plans BFI Southbank seasons several months ahead.
 We have information on confirmed future seasons and major projects for long-lead media.
-Please contact the relevant Press Officer.
+For more information, please contact the relevant press officer.

 I would like to be added to your mailing list.

 The BFI has a wealth of experts and spokespeople available for comment on all aspects of film.
-Specialisms range from cultural and historical expert opinion to comment and analysis on film industry issues, including production, distribution and current research and statistics.
+Specialisms range from cultural and historical expertise to comment and analysis on film industry issues, including production, distribution and current research and statistics.

-I would like accreditation for the BFI London Film Festival?
+How do I obtain press accreditation for the BFI London Film Festival?

-The BFI Press Office is very busy and has to prioritise enquiries from working journalists.
-Although we are keen to support students wherever we can, regrettably, limited resources mean that we are often unable to set-up interviews for student projects.
-However, the BFI website is a rich resource and we strongly advise you to look at our press releases and news articles as they may be of use.
+Because of time constraints, we have to give priority to enquiries from working journalists.
+Although we are keen to support students wherever we can, limited resources mean that we are often unable to arrange interviews for student projects.
+However, you may find helpful material on our website, particularly among our press releases and news articles.

 Can I send you a copy of my publication?